-2. Make a Lot of Starts
+Make a lot of starts

 When you continually do a new painting everyday (or every week/month) you accelerate your learning.
 By focusing intensely on the groundwork of what your painting practice will be built off of you will establish (not wanting to sound cliche) a firm foundation for yourself.

 That all said, it is important to focus on the process, not the product.
 Do not aim toward creating many finished works as in this mindset you are not in the best place to learn.
 It is important to have fun with painting (especially when starting out).

 I highly recommend using extra soft vine charcoal and charcoal paper as it is a very responsive medium.
 You will quickly be able to build up a sense of the value structure of what you are looking at.

-4. Look at a lot of paintings
+Look at a lot of paintings

 Go to museums whenever you can and study great painters.
-The best way to learn to paint is by looking at paintings and studying from them.
+The best way to learn how to oil paint is by looking at paintings and studying from them.
 Find out if you can set up your easel at your local museum to paint copies.
 If this is difficult to make happen, a great resource for studying paintings up close is Google Art Project.
 Simply type in a painter you admire and want to study in the search bar.
 There will be a wealth of images for you to study.
 You will be able to look at paintings up close – even closer than in a museum without setting off any alarm!

 Also, a great way to develop your own aesthetic is by looking at art.
 You want to be influenced by the best painters in the world but you also want to remain true to who you are and what your vision is.
 Learn what you love and don’t love.

-5. Take things slow and get to know your materials
+Take things slow and get to know your materials

 Take things step by step and try to keep the mindset that you are a baby learner.
 Doing so will help you to absorb what you are learning in the present and to build for yourself a strong base.

 Things will not look amazing in the beginning.
 If you are anything like myself, your paintings might will look downright terrible when you start.
 Just remember that your focus is to learn and not to have a product.
 The most important thing to remember is not to give up and keep going at it steadily!